lmfit/uncertainties/doc/tech_guide.rst

-The standard deviations and nominal values calculated by this package are thus meaningful approximations as long as **uncertainties are small**.
+The standard deviations and nominal values calculated by this package are thus meaningful approximations as long as **uncertainties are "small"**.
 A more precise version of this constraint is that the final calculated functions must have **precise linear expansions in the region where the probability distribution of their variables is the largest**.
 Mathematically, this means that the linear terms of the final calculated